Marta Rădulescu: Conflict with Crevedia

 By then, the Rădulescus' relationship with the fascist Iron Guard was becoming ambiguous, then notoriously close.
 From initially liberal positions, which criticized the antisemitic excesses and vandalism of the Guardists, Dan slowly moved toward ideas which the authorities deemed "communistic", and then became a putative follower of the Guard.
-His daughter later complained that Editura Adevărul had removed antisemitic fragments from Sunt studentă!.
-In December 1933, despite protests from the faculty, the government of Ion G. Duca arrested her father for his involvement with an outlawed subversive movement—possibly the Iron Guard or the Communist Party.
+In the December 1933 elections, he shocked Cluj's intelligentsia, who still knew him as a "left-wing theoretician", by presenting himself as a Guardist candidate.
+That same month, despite protests from the faculty, the government of Ion G. Duca arrested him for his involvement with an outlawed subversive movement.
+At the time, prosecutor Nicolae Birăescu alleged that documents implicating Rădulescu Sr in terrorist activities had been found in a Guardist safe-house.